As the year begins to wane into the autumn season, this time is synonymous with the reign of the Dark Goddess and Crone Goddess.

 Dark Goddesses aren’t called upon for minor slights and problems that can be easily walked away from or forgotten -if someone wronged you and you want the Dark Goddess to “teach them a lesson”, carefully ask yourself if you will eventually “get over it” and if the injustice is great enough to warrant it.

-To know more about the Dark Goddess, particular dark goddesses and the dark moon, get your copy of Working with the Dark Goddess and Dark Moon e-book to add to your witchcraft collection.
+To know more about the Dark Goddess and dark moon, get your copy of Working with the Dark Goddess and Dark Moon e-book.

 For tarot spreads and the Dark Goddess, be sure to get the Dark Goddess Tarot Spreads e-book.